 IMPORTANT THAILAND NUMBERS

-For medical emergencies, you will need to show hospitals that you have the funds to pay for your treatment.
-For this reason you should carry a copy of your insurance policy and credit card.
+For medical emergencies, you’ll need to show hospitals that you have the funds to pay for your treatment.
+Remember to carry a copy of your insurance policy and credit card.

 OFFICIAL LANGUAGE & RELIGION OF THAILAND

-Thai is the official language.
+Thai is Thailand’s official language.
 English speakers can easily get by in Thailand, especially in major cities.
-However, it is always good to learn a few Thai greetings, words and phrases.
+However, it is always good to learn a few Thai greetings and useful words.

 BEST TIME TO VISIT